Gold slips on expectations of a cautious Fed next year

 Meanwhile, major consumer India's gold imports are poised for a sharp slowdown in December following record purchases in November, trade and government officials said.

-(Reporting by Daksh Grover in Bengaluru; additional reporting by Swati Verma Editing by Susan Fenton)
+(Reporting by Daksh Grover in Bengaluru; additional reporting by Swati Verma Editing by Susan Fenton and Louise Heavens)